 Understanding Trauma and Having Healthy Expectations

-Recovering from complex trauma or PTSD issues is hard work, but I am convinced you can heal.
+Recovering from Complex PTSD and childhood trauma is hard work, but I am convinced you can heal.
 I have seen those I have worked with experience incredible transformations that allow them to have normal lives again.
 Having a normal life is a huge step when you have suffered from Post-Traumatic Stress.
-It brings joy to my heart that I get to see and be a part of that transformation.

-If you feel like you’re really stuck deep in the woods of CPTSD or PTSD, you won’t make it out on your own.
+If you feel like you’re really stuck deep in the woods in recovering from Complex PTSD, you won’t make it out on your own.
 You need a caring professional who can look at your situation from the outside; someone who can help you navigate those woods while speeding up your recovery process.
 Without the right relationship and the right therapist, you won’t experience lasting results.

 Although I can’t convince you to trust, as that is something that grows through the process of interaction, I can tell you that I understand your needs:

 - Seeing improvements and results

 After you have committed to the first three on the list, I can help you see life improvements and results.

 I can’t promise you the world, as our sessions are dependent on your commitment, but I can show you that healing is possible in our first introductory session.